Updated: 10th of December, 2019

 - A good replacement of a sump for larger tanks

 - Built-in 13 Watt UV sterilizer

-- Backflush feature
+- Backflush feature for internal cleaning

 - Can be used for ponds as well